 In addition, both the A4 and DIAN trials are adding tau PET to their docket.
 At present, this new form of brain imaging is generating the most excitement in clinical AD research.
 Keith Johnson, who co-directs the neuroimaging core of the Massachusetts ADRC, recalled how researchers used to chuckle at the idea that there would ever be a ligand that entered neurons and labels tau with sufficient concentration.
 They appear to have gotten exactly that in T807.
 “As a PET tracer, it is terrific.
 It has low background binding and good kinetics,” said Johnson.
 Research at MGH is ramping up, with follow-up scans in longitudinal studies beginning this month and a tau PET study in young adults about to start even as researchers are still trying to define exactly which molecular forms of tau T807 bind in the brain.
 They know that T807 binds tau pathology in AD and several forms of frontotemporal dementia.
 It does so in brain areas that correspond to the patient’s functional deficits and disease stage; e.g., in AD it increases with decreasing MMSE.

 Ongoing studies hint that tau PET may recapitulate the progressive anatomical spread of tau pathology that Heiko Braak described in postmortem studies.
 What’s more, by comparing how amyloid and tau PET relate in people at different stages of AD, Johnson is asking whether accelerating tau binding in the medial temporal lobe could represent a tipping point at which a person who has tolerated brain amyloid for some time becomes symptomatic.
 This is the point in the long run-up to Alzheimer’s dementia that secondary prevention trials are trying to target.
-A prime suspect appears to be a time, around Braak stages 3 or 4, when T807 binding fans out from the hippocampus and engulfs the neocortex.
+A prime suspect appears to be a time, around Braak stages III or IV, when T807 binding fans out from the hippocampus and engulfs the neocortex.
 “Can we find a measure in the brain that can tell us whether this agent can indicate impending impairment? ” Johnson asked.
 He hopes that tau PET will enable scientists to test an old hypothesis.
 It holds that some tau pathology in the medial temporal lobe can simmer in the brain for many years as part of aging, but intensifies and branches out once the brain has accumulated high levels of amyloid pathology, as well.

 Tau PET is being added to A4 and some other trials as a baseline screen.
 Once longitudinal data are in hand, researchers can calculate a slope for how quickly tau binding rises over time, and use it as a basis for deploying tau PET as an outcome measure.
 Sperling is eyeing tau PET binding in the inferior temporal lobe as a marker of longitudinal memory decline, but much more data is needed.